Are You Seeking Comprehensive, Compassionate And Attentive Medication Management?

 I’m worried about the long-term neurological effects of medication on my child/teen.

 Most of these medications have been around for decades, and there have been no documented long-term neurological side effects.
-Also, we only prescribe medication for children and teens who we feel could significantly benefit from them.
-We carefully monitor both progress and side effects, and will not keep your child on a medication he or she is not clearly benefiting from.
+Also, we only prescribe medication for children and adolescents who we feel could significantly benefit from them.
+We carefully monitor both progress and side effects, and will not keep your child on a medication they are not clearly benefiting from.
 If any medication does carry a potential health risk, your child can be monitored both clinically and with lab work.
 Ultimately, the decision is up to you.
 We will provide you with information, education and pros and cons so you can make an informed decision for your child.

 I’ve heard that certain side effects can significantly impact quality of life.